tensorflow/tfjs/tfjs-react-native/README.md

 ### Step 5: Test that it is working

-Before using tfjs in a react native app, you need to set the backend to `rn-webgl`.
+Before using tfjs in a react native app, you need to call `tf.ready()` and wait for it to complete.
 This is an **async function** so you might want to do this in a `componentDidMount` or before the app is rendered.

 The example below uses a flag in the App state to indicate that TensorFlow is ready.